mmcatdb/mmcat/README.md

 # MM-cat

-A multi-model data modelling tool.
-It consists of
+A multi-model data modelling framework based on the category theory.
+It consists of the following modules:
-- a java backend application,
-- a typescript frontend application
-- and some java modules:
-    - core objects needed by other modules,
+- [Core](./core/README.md) defines classes needed by other modules.
-    - transformation algorithms,
+- [Transformations](./transformations/README.md) contains algorithms for transforming data from logical to conceptual model (and back).
-    - wrappers for supported databases.
+- [Wrappers](./wrappers/README.md) provides funcionalities specific for different databases.
-- There is also the evolution module for the evolution management which will be developed later.
+- [Evolution](./evolution/README.md) will be implemented later and it will include algorithms for the evolution of both the conceptual and the logical models.
+- [Backend application](./server/README.md) provides an API which exposes the functionality of the other modules.
+It also contains a job scheduler for the transformation algorithms.
+- [Frontend application](./example-ui//README.md) is used as a UI for the backend API.
+It is also a tool for modelling all the necessary data structures which are then used by the other modules.

 ## Installation